AntonioModer/adonaac.github.io/source/documentation/timer/index.markdown

 {% title Description %}

-The {% text mg.Timer %} module handles timers and tweens.
+The {% text fg.Timer %} module handles timers and tweens.
 It's an enhanced version of [hump.timer](http://vrld.github.io/hump/#hump.timer), with a few function name changes and with that added ability of timer/tween tagging.
-A global {% text Timer %} is initialized automatically and can be used from {% text mg.timer %}, but you may also create your own new instances by doing {% text timer = mg.Timer() %}.
+A global {% text Timer %} is initialized automatically and can be used from {% text fg.timer %}, but you may also create your own new instances by doing {% text timer = fg.Timer() %}.
 Having your own instances is useful if some of your entities rely on tagging, since tags block timer/tween creation when a tag already exists, so using the global {% text Timer %} for it is not going to work.